syncfusion-content/javascript-docs/js/Schedule/Localization.md

 {% endhighlight %}

-> Important: An important note while making use of localization in the schedule control, it is necessary to refer the required culture script file (globalize.culture.xx-XX.min.js) in the script reference section of the sample as follows.
+> **Important**: An important note while making use of localization in the schedule control, it is necessary to refer the required culture script file (globalize.culture.xx-XX.min.js) in the script reference section of the sample as follows.